Driving

 Parking in Viborg

 In Viborg, there is a paid parking zone in the city centre.
-This means that you must register your car when parking within the paid parking zone.
-You can either register your car in a parking app or you can use one of the five parking machines located within the paid parking zone.
+This means that you must register your car when parking within the paid parking zone (see map of the paid parking zone here) between 9-18 on weekdays and 9-15 on Saturdays.

 Outside the paid parking zone, you should familiarise yourself with the rules applicable to the specific parking area as some of them may have restricted parking and in this case, you need to set the parking time on your parking disc.